nodejs/node/doc/api/n-api.md

 ## Custom Asynchronous Operations
 The simple asynchronous work APIs above may not be appropriate for every scenario.
-When using any other async mechanism, the following APIs are necessary to ensure an async operation is properly tracked by the runtime.
+When using any other asynchronous mechanism, the following APIs are necessary to ensure an asynchronous operation is properly tracked by the runtime.

 ### napi_async_init
 <!-- YAML